smn2010/FGC-PR/FGC-CIFAR10/readme.md

 ## Run
 ### FGC Training

 The following is the default settings of training FGC on CIFAR10 dataset.
 Replace ${DATA_DIR} with your own path of CIFAR10.
-Replace ${BAS_PRETRAIN} with the checkpoint in './weights' (Our implementation of BAS is rather slow, so we load it as pretrained weights for training efficiency and stability).
+Replace ${BAS_PRETRAIN} with the [BAS](https://openreview.net/forum?id=Bke89JBtvB) initialization checkpoint in './weights' (Our implementation of BAS is rather slow, so we load it as pretrained weights for training efficiency and stability).
 Replace ${LOG_DIR} with the path for log files.
 ```
 # DATA_DIR =
 # BAS_PRETRAIN =